-Assign an Apple ID to a Mac User Account in OS X for Added Peace of Mind
+Assign an Apple ID to a Mac User Account in Mac OS X for Added Peace of Mind

-Many Mac users overlook a feature in OS X that allows them to attach an Apple ID to their actual user account, not just to iCloud and the App Store.
+Many Mac users overlook a feature in Mac OS X that allows them to attach an Apple ID to their actual user account, not just to iCloud and the App Store.
 It only takes a moment to set, and it provides for an incredibly simple password recovery option at the login and boot menus, allowing you to regain access to your user account and files just by entering the associated Apple ID.

 Going further, Macs with multiple user accounts can assign different Apple ID’s to each unique user account, or you can just choose to tie a single Apple ID to the Mac.
-If you do choose to attach a lone Apple ID to the Mac this way, be sure to associate it with an administrator (admin) account in OS X, that way you will be able to regain full system access in the event it’s needed because the primary password has been lost.
+If you do choose to attach a lone Apple ID to the Mac this way, be sure to associate it with an administrator (admin) account in Mac OS X, that way you will be able to regain full system access in the event it’s needed because the primary password has been lost.